willdahlgreen/nicar2022_qgis2/README.md

 Under `label anchor points` select `Top Centre`, this refers to the path the lines will take.

 However, not much is showing yet, as we haven't changed the local of the label.
-Under the `Placement` tab, make sure the `mode` is set to `Around Point` and adjust the `distance to `-20.0000`.
+Under the `Placement` tab, make sure the `mode` is set to `cartographic` and adjust the `distance to `-20.0000`.

 This offsets the label from the point along the trajectory you set in the `callouts` section.